greiginsydney/captureKNX/docs/step2-setup-the-Pi.md

 ![image](https://github.com/user-attachments/assets/f1776fef-6125-4316-8439-e40f1fc12cc5)

 If the Pi isn't plugged in to the KNX bus at this stage, it's expected that knxd.service will show as "dead".
-In this example I've not copied the project file across, and this is also highlighted.
+In this example I hadn't yet copied the project file across, and this is also highlighted.

 Next steps are to plug the Pi into the bus and continue with testing.